PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 * Pick white integration path to graph/model
    * Move ends in and out
    * Pick line resolution
+* Does each data need pathdistance--waste of memory?
 * Add sliding parameters/changes to surface mass balance
 * Check that it obeys the resolution input each time
 * Change surface to being above the geoid not above average sea level